 - Click Update target.

-Each target in SaltStack Config includes a name, Salt master, and target criteria, described in detail below.
+Each target in SaltStack Config includes a name, Salt master, and target criteria, as the following table shows.

 Enter a target name.
 Target names do not have to be unique.
 This might result in different items displaying with the same name in the SaltStack Config user interface.